From a recent study:

 “Lewis Bartlett, a researcher from the University of Exeter’s Centre for Ecology and Conservation, said: “As far as we are concerned, this research is the nail in the coffin of this 50-year debate — humans were the dominant cause of the extinction of megafauna.
 What we don’t know is what it was about these early settlers that caused this demise.
 Were they killing them for food, was it early use of fire or were they driven out of their habitats?
 Our analysis doesn’t differentiate, but we can say that it was caused by human activity more than by climate change.
 It debunks the myth of early humans living in harmony with nature.”

-In the past I often wondered how so many extinctions could have happened in a big, wild world with with lots of places for animals to run and only a fraction of the human population we have today.
+In the past I often wondered how so many extinctions could have happened in a big, wild world, with lots of places for animals to run, and only a fraction of the human population we have today.
 The only thing I can come up with, the only thing that makes sense, is that it must have been deliberate.
 In other words, there came a point in our distant past when people decided it was time to rid the world of the great beasts, those animals that competed with, sometimes preyed upon, and so terrified us.
 And so it became a mission, a millennias long crusade even, what Martin called the “blitzkrieg model”, effectuated with an almost religious fervor, to wipe these animals out.
 Thus they were demonized.
 Evil, people thought.
 Devils.
 Monsters.
 Beasts with fangs, claws and horns! (origin of our Devil, demon myths?
 Note also that most of our scary movies involve fanged, clawed or horned monsters).

 I imagine that hunting the great beasts was the sole vocation for many, many generations of (“heroic”) men, who raised their sons, who then raised their own sons as well, and on and on, to do the same.
 Exterminate.
 Humanize the world.
 Make it safe for us.
 It would have been, I think, something like the popular Far Cry Primal video game, created just so that we can continue their hunt, if only in our fantasies now that they’re gone (notice that “objective complete” at the end of this snippet?).